The Economist Democracy Index: Recent changes

 In 2021, both the global and regional average scores continued downward trends, with the exception of the Central and Eastern Europe region.
 Spain and Chile were downgraded from full democracies to flawed democracies, while Ecuador, Mexico, Paraguay, and Tunisia were downgraded from flawed democracies to hybrid regimes.
 Haiti, Lebanon, and Kyrgyzstan were downgraded from hybrid regimes to authoritarian regimes.
 In addition, Moldova, Montenegro, and North Macedonia were upgraded from hybrid regimes to flawed democracies, whereas Mauritania was upgraded from authoritarian to hybrid regime.
 For the first time, North Korea was displaced as the lowest-ranked state in the Democracy Index, with Myanmar and Afghanistan recording scores lower than North Korea due to a military coup and the 2021 Taliban offensive and subsequent takeover of government respectively.

-In 2022, the global average score stagnated, with the lifting of COVID-related restrictions being largely canceled out by other negative developments globally.
+In 2022, the global average score stagnated, as lifting of COVID-related restrictions was largely canceled out by other negative developments globally.

 In 2023, the global average score deteriorated further, with most declines occurring in authoritarian and hybrid regimes, with the former becoming more entrenched and the latter struggling to democratize.
 The threshold for each color has also been changed from greater than the integer to greater than or equal to.

 In 2024, the global average once again trended downwards, largely due to continued and expanded crackdowns in dissent in authoritarian regimes.
 The average score for democracies remained the same, despite 2024 being a major election year.
-One of the most notable declines was South Korea's decline from a full democracy to a flawed democracy, which was majorly a result of the political crisis caused by President Yoon Suk Yeol's declaration of martial law in December.
+One of the most notable declines was South Korea's downgrade from a full democracy to a flawed democracy, mainly as a result of the political crisis caused by President Yoon Suk Yeol's declaration of martial law in December.
 Romania's score fell by 0.46 points to 5.99 after controversially cancelling a presidential election, making it the first EU member state to be classified as a hybrid regime.
 The Czech Republic's score rose from 7.97 to 8.08, which reupgraded it to a full democracy.

+In 2025, Moldova was downgraded to a hybrid regime while Angola fell into the ranks of the authoritarian.
+Romania, Paraguay, Malawi and Senegal rejoined the ranks of flawed democracies while France was upgraded to a full democracy.
+The United States of America lost 0.2 overall to remain a flawed democracy, while most other democracies held their ground or (like France) improved slightly.
+Other countries like Canada, Ireland, Finland, and Denmark also saw their score rise up too while remaining full democracies after many years of a falling score.